 However, the rate increased to 6% for instruments executed on

-or after 11 October 2017, subject to certain transitional
+on or after 10 October 2019, subject to certain transitional

 provisions.
 In addition, there is also anti-avoidance legislation

-providing that stamp duty up to 6% can also apply to transfers of
+providing that a SD up to 7.5% can also apply to transfers of

 company shares where the shares derive their value from Irish

 property.
-As we see below, the rate of duty normally applicable
+As we see below, the rate normally applicable to

 In recognition of current housing supply challenges, there is

-also a stamp duty refund scheme to be introduced for land
+also a SD refund scheme to be introduced for land purchased

-purchased for the development of housing which, in certain
+for the development of housing which, in certain circumstances,

-circumstances, can lead to a refund of two-thirds of the stamp
+can lead to a refund of two-thirds (or eleven-fifteenths) of the

-duty paid, thereby essentially ensuring the stamp duty rate
+SD paid, thereby essentially ensuring the rate remains at 2%.

-remains at 2%.
-This is stated to be a temporary measure as it
+This is stated to be a temporary measure as it ceases for